 Including line items in the bill would be informational only and would make the budget bill look more complicated than it already is.
 Line items in a budget indicate how the agency plans to spend appropriated funding (i.e., on personal services, travel, services, commodities, capital outlay, grants and benefits, or miscellaneous line items).
 As previously noted, agencies have substantial flexibility in determining how money is used after it is appropriated.
 As well as transferring money freely between allocations within an appropriation, agencies can also transfer funding between line items.
 For instance, if an agency's copier breaks and funding in the services line is tight, the agency can move funding from its travel line (or any other line) to its services line to repair the broken copier.
-For more information on line items please see information on the Governor's Budget Request Books in the "Budget Resources" section of this publication beginning on page 48.
+For more information on line items please see information on the Governor's Budget Request Books in the "Budget Resources" section of this publication.

 Why aren't positions included in the budget bill?
 Positions are not included in the budget bill for the same reasons that line items are not included.
 Although the legislature may appropriate funding to an agency with the expectation that the funding will be used for a certain number of positions, the agency has complete control over which (and how many) positions are in the budget.
-Sometimes legislators target a specific position for elimination without realizing that even if the position is eliminated on paper, the agency can still retain that position if desired.
+Sometimes legislators target a specific position for elimination without realizing that, if desired, the agency can still retain that position.
 Putting position information in the budget would be informational only and would make the budget appear more complex than is necessary.